Engee documentation

 Details

-A vector of Colburn factors corresponding to the values specified in the parameters Reynolds number vector for Colburn factor.
-The block uses this vector to create the Colburn factor lookup table.
+Vector of Colburn factors corresponding to the values specified in the parameter Reynolds number vector for Colburn factor.
+The block uses this vector to create a Colburn factor lookup table.

 Dependencies

-To use this parameter, set the Heat transfer coefficient model parameters to the value of Tabulated data - Colburn factor vs. Reynolds number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Colburn factor vs. Reynolds number.

 Default value